stepanblyschak/SONiC/doc/warm-reboot/wb.md

 - Keep data plane running while software restarts, in a *happy* path (no network state changes occurred during the restart window) none of the data packets are dropped nor black holed.
 - In case the network state changes have occurred during the restart window, the software and hardware states have to become in sync with the network state eventually.
 - The control plane downtime is not exceeding the 90 seconds downtime limit.
+90 seconds is a strict requirement for teamd restoration to keep LAGs running LACP active on the peers.
 - The management plane downtime has relaxed requirements but usually management services (telemetry, SNMP, etc.) restart in less than 5 minutes.

 ### Architecture Design